aleksod/PFNotes/notes.md

 from collections import defaultdict
 d2 = defaultdict(float) # initializes a dictionary where values are float, in this case
 import re # imports regular expressions functionality

+## 2016.10.11 Lecture
+### Calculator Lab
+Code:
+  with open('test.txt', 'r') as f # opens the file in read only mode
+  for line in f:
+    print line.strip()
+  f.close()

+  with open('test.txt', 'w') as f # opens the file in write mode
+  f.write("test text")
+  f.close()

+Reverse Polish Calculator is also known as postfix notation (as opposed to prefix and infix).
+Creates a data structure called a stack (one of the most fundamental data structures in computer science).
+Has two operations:
+1. Push (append)
+2. Pop
+Can use lists: list.append(), list.pop()

+Goal: script calculator.py
+In:   3 4 + (from user)
+Out:  7
+In: exit
+(exits)

+PEP - Python Extension Proposal (a.k.a.
+Python, Batteries Included)

+## 2016.10.13 Lecture
+Admissions and DSI questions? email cary.goltermann@galvanize.com

+See day 9 hw solution calculator_steve.py
+import argparse # lookup online how to use it (it allows to pass arguments when you enter something like "python calculator.py -i", etc.)

+try: and except: is a way to try code and if there are errors you can put in a code to execute in case of a specified error. try: and except: go together, like if: and else:

+## 2016.10.18 Lecture
+### NumPy
+NumPy is a python package for numerical and scientific work.
+NumPy was made in 2005 which is a combination of Numeric and Numarray libraries.
+In 2001 SciPy was made, which was a collection of scientific code.

+"SciPy Stack" (libraries usually used for computation)
+* NumPy
+* SciPy
+* Matplotlib
+* IPython
+* Pandas
+* SymPy
+Library ~ package, code with common purpose

+Why do we need NumPy?
+* No need to do complicated loops
+* ndarray
+* broadcasting, vectorization
+* fast, written in C, C++, Fortran
+* analogous to Matlab, have things like linear algebra, signal processing, statistics, machine learning, etc.

+## 2016.10.20 Lecture
+* October 28 - the Dear Hunter show with Steve, at Philmore
+* October 30 - SF Civic Symphony, 3 pm at the Nourse Theater
+* Summer 2017 - CCRMA, music information retrieval
+* Upcoming Galvanize workshop in ML and statistics, no dates yet, but keep your eyes open
+* Industry teaching, ask Steve if interested

+Feedback - Google form coming in email shortly.
+Can email to pamela.greenberg@galvanize.com and/or tammy.lee@galvanize.com

+### Machine Learning
+ML is pattern recognition.
+Supervised ML - training data has target label
+Unsupervised ML - no target labels, also known as "clustering"
+Classification ML - target is a categorical class label, discreet and finite
+  Binary Classification - target is in the set (0, 1) Multiclass - target is in the set (0, 1, ... , N-1)
+Regression ML - target is in the set of continuous variables set